harigopal/assemblers/README.md

 What is this?
 =============

 Just backing up some code I'd written while I was at college.
 I'd placed these on a free text host site, where even copying code out didn't work properly.
-So I'm placing it here because, apparantly, people still have some use for this!
+So I'm placing everything here.
+Apparantly, people still have some use for this stuff!
 Wow. :-|

 I've updated [my blog post](http://harigopal.in/blog/?p=72) to point to this repository.